pravega/pravega/documentation/src/docs/pravega-concepts.md

 ![pravega high level architecture](img/pravega.arch.new.png)

-Pravega is deployed as a distributed system – a cluster of servers and storage coordinated to run Pravega called a "Pravega cluster".
+Pravega is deployed as a distributed system – a cluster of servers and storage coordinated to run Pravega called a **Pravega cluster**.

-Pravega presents a software-defined storage (SDS) architecture formed by Controller instances (control plane) and Pravega Servers (data plane).The set of Pravega Servers is known collectively as the Segment Store.
+Pravega presents a software-defined storage (SDS) architecture formed by **Controller** instances (_control plane_) and Pravega Servers (_data plane_).The set of Pravega Servers is collectively known as the **Segment Store**.

-The set of Controller instances make up the control plane of Pravega, providing functionality to create, update and delete Streams, retrieve information about Streams, monitor the health of the Pravega cluster, gather metrics etc.  There are usually multiple (recommended at least 3) Controller instances running in a cluster for high availability.
+The set of controller instances together forms the control plane of Pravega, providing functionality to _create, update_ and _delete_ _streams_.
+Further extend functionality to retrieve information about the streams, monitor the health of the Pravega cluster, gather metrics and etc.,.
+Multiple (recommended at least 3) controller instances are allowed to be running in a cluster for high availability.

-The [Segment Store](segment-store-service.md) implements the Pravega data plane.
+The [segment store](segment-store-service.md) implements the Pravega data plane.
- Pravega Servers provide the API to read and write data in Streams.
-Data storage is comprised of two tiers: Tier 1 Storage, which provides short term, low-latency, data storage,  guaranteeing the durability of data written to Streams and Tier 2 Storage providing longer term storage of Stream data.
+Pravega servers provide the API to read and write data in streams.
+Data storage is comprised of two tiers:
+- **Tier 1 Storage:** It provides short term, low-latency, data storage, guaranteeing the durability of data written to streams.
+Pravega uses [Apache Bookkeeper](http://bookkeeper.apache.org/) to implement
+Tier 1 storage.
- Pravega uses [Apache Bookkeeper](http://bookkeeper.apache.org/) to implement Tier 1 Storage and uses HDFS, Dell EMC's Isilon or Dell EMC's Elastic Cloud Storage (ECS) to implement Tier 2 Storage.
+- **Tier 2 Storage:** It provides long term storage of stream data. pravega uses HDFS, Dell EMC's Isilon or Dell EMC's Elastic Cloud Storage (ECS) to implement Tier 2 Storage.

 Tier 1 Storage typically runs within the Pravega cluster.
 Tier 2 Storage is normally deployed outside the Pravega cluster.

-Tiering storage is important to deliver the combination of fast access to Stream data but also allow Streams to store a vast amount of data.
-Tier 1 storage persists the most recently written Stream data.
-As data in Tier 1 Storage ages, it is moved into Tier 2 Storage.
+Tiering storage is important to deliver the combination of fast access to stream data and also allows large data storage for streams.
+Tier 1 storage persists on the most recently written stream data.
+As data in Tier 1 storage ages, it is moved into Tier 2 Storage.

 Pravega uses [Apache Zookeeper](https://zookeeper.apache.org/) as the